Health Information Scientist — Office of Scientific Coordination

 - 2015 – NCTR Scientific Achievement Award – Excellence in Analytical Science (Group)/FDA Team of the Sequencing Quality Control project

-- 2013 – FDA Group Recognition (Crosscutting) “For intercenter development of a custom microarray genomics pipeline for food borne enteric pathogen outbreak investigations”
+- 2013 – FDA Group Recognition (Crosscutting) Award “For inter-center development of a custom microarray genomics pipeline for food borne enteric pathogen outbreak investigations”

 - 2009 – Z-Tech/ICF International Bioinformatics Group, Group Recognition Award from FDA/HHS. for the achievement in development a suite of NCTR bioinformatics tools